anvbis/anvbis.github.io/content/posts/rop-emporium-ret2csu.md

 0x004006a4      c3             ret
 ```

 It'll be a little complex, but we should be able to use these to get the values we want into our target registers.
-I've added some comments to the above

 We can use the second gadget to set up for the first gadget (so we can move the correct values into our target registers).